active, directly-held investments with complementary risks and returns for less volatility

 What might ‘growth with less volatility’ actually look like as a long-term investment?

 We combine high growth equity investments with lower more stable growth investments that normally pay dividends and bonds that tend to be uncorrelated with equities, behaving differently to them and diversifying the overall risks.
 We also make investments in what are called safe havens that literally give us shelter during bouts of market disruption, things like government bonds and exposures to precious metals.
 The investment outcome we aim for over a full business cycle is to achieve a return 3-4% above the Fund’s benchmark and as close as we can get to the long-term return of equities.
 The benchmark is the average total return of short-dated government bonds and CPI inflation.
 From the experience of market returns over the past 80 years, this would suggest a relatively stable benchmark of around 3.5% and our aim to deliver an annualised return of 6-7% pa might be achievable.

 Our investment philosophy and process

 Our central belief is that sustainable returns are the key to all long-term returns: it is consistent dividends, contractual bond interest payments and consensus earnings estimates, at least as our starting point, that are amongst the most sustainable sources of long-term return.
 We also value the sustainability of the companies we invest in, both in terms of the long-term stability of their business models, and also the management cultures which prioritise the interests of the broadest stakeholder community.
 This includes but is not limited to the increasingly important environmental, social and governance standards of the conduct of business (ESG, see our Sustainability section for more detail).
-Above all, we aim for the Fund to be sustainable as our investors’ savings strategy of choice and what they can stay committed to over the long-term, something they can stick with through all the ups and downs and wild swings of the world’s investment markets – something they can understand, reliable, a source of reassurance to stay the course.
+Above all, we aim for the Fund to be sustainable as our investors’ savings strategy of choice and what they can stay committed to over the long-term, something they can stick with through all the ups and downs and wild swings of the world’s investment markets – something they can understand and rely on, a source of reassurance to stay the course for the long haul.